brandonpittman/gridsome-plugin-tailwindcss/README.md

 To use this plugin, run `npm install -D gridsome-plugin-tailwindcss` add the following to your `gridsome.config.js`.

-If you don't supply a config file path, `./tailwind.config.js` will be used by default.
+If you don't supply a config file path, Tailwind defaults will be used by default.

 ```javascript
 modules.exports = {